roodi/roodi/README.txt

 == SUGGESTED CHECKS:

-* ConditionalAssignmentCheck - Check for the assignment of a value to a variable inside a conditional.
-It's probably a mistaken equality comparison.
 * BlockVariableShadowCheck - Check that a block variable does not have the same name as a method parameter or local variable.
 It may be mistakenly referenced within the block.

 == LICENSE: